EmilHvitfeldt/emilhvitfeldt.com/talk/2024-06-05-branded-quarto/index.html.md

 <iframe class="slide-deck" src="https://emilhvitfeldt.github.io/talk-branded-quarto/"></iframe>

-This was given as a posit customer Webinar
+This was given as a posit small group webinar